dartmouth-cs52-16x/16X-git-map/docs/domain_setup.md

-# 1 Hour Make A Website
+# DALI Collaborative Coding and Design Developer Details

 We're going to be making a website from domain name to design and html/css.
+Then we will add an pin and image onto a shared map with a link to your new website.

-(screenshot examples are from cs52)
+(some screenshot examples are from cs52)

 ## Steps At a Glance
 Here's what we're going to do!

+### Domain Setup

 1. Setup Local Dev environment
 1. Download some tools